developer-zebra/developer-zebra-site/src/ddt/2-5/guide/configuration/index.md

 Configuration parameters:

-- **Scanner Test –** checks whether the scanner is functioning - **Test Timeout –** specifies the time in seconds to wait for user input
+- **Scanner Test –** checks whether the scanner is functioning
+    - **Test Timeout –** specifies the time in seconds to wait for user input
-- **Button Test –** checks for the operation of push-to-talk, left or right scan trigger, volume up and volume down hard buttons on the device. - **Test Timeout –** specifies the time in seconds to wait for user input
+- **Button Test –** checks for the operation of push-to-talk, left or right scan trigger, volume up and volume down hard buttons on the device.
+    - **Test Timeout –** specifies the time in seconds to wait for user input
-- **Touch Screen Test –** checks for operation of the device display screen - **Test Timeout –** specifies the time in seconds to wait for user input
+- **Touch Screen Test –** checks for operation of the device display screen
+    - **Test Timeout –** specifies the time in seconds to wait for user input
-- **Bluetooth Tests –** tests the Bluetooth radio and returns Bluetooth related information - **Name –** returns the Bluetooth name - **Radio Power Cycle –** checks for operability when turning the Bluetooth radio on/off - **Functional/Non-functional –** determines whether the Bluetooth radio can be enabled/disabled within a specified period of time.
-Returns functional if the Bluetooth radio is functional. - **Discoverable/Connectable –** checks if connectable or discoverable
+- **Bluetooth Tests –** tests the Bluetooth radio and returns Bluetooth related information
+    - **Name –** returns the Bluetooth name
+    - **Radio Power Cycle –** checks for operability when turning the Bluetooth radio on/off
+    - **Functional/Non-functional –** determines whether the Bluetooth radio can be enabled/disabled within a specified period of time.
+Returns functional if the Bluetooth radio is functional.
+    - **Discoverable/Connectable –** checks if connectable or discoverable
-- **WiFi Test –** tests operation of the WiFi radio and returns WiFi related information - **MAC address –** checks whether the MAC address is valid based on its format - **Ping Address –** specifies the domain name to perform the ping test - **Network Test –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
+- **WiFi Test –** tests operation of the WiFi radio and returns WiFi related information
+    - **MAC address –** checks whether the MAC address is valid based on its format
+    - **Ping Address –** specifies the domain name to perform the ping test
+    - **Network Test –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
-- **Battery Test –** checks the battery status and returns battery related information - **Part Number –** returns the battery part number - **Serial Number –** returns the battery serial number - **Manufacture Date –** returns the battery date of manufacture - **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned - **Battery Threshold Value -** sets the maximum charge cycle count of the battery to change the **Decommission Status**.
+- **Battery Test –** checks the battery status and returns battery related information
+    - **Part Number –** returns the battery part number
+    - **Serial Number –** returns the battery serial number
+    - **Manufacture Date –** returns the battery date of manufacture
+    - **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned
+    - **Battery Threshold Value -** sets the maximum charge cycle count of the battery to change the **Decommission Status**.
 If this value is less than the actual charge cycle count of the battery, **Decommission Status** is changed to "Need to replace battery."
 This applies only to [PowerPrecision](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html) batteries.
 The default value is 400.
-- **WWAN Test –** tests operation of the WWAN radio and returns related WWAN information - **Sim State –** checks whether the sim card is present - **Voice State –** checks the voice state of the sim card - **Data State –** checks the data state of the sim card
+- **WWAN Test –** tests operation of the WWAN radio and returns related WWAN information
+    - **Sim State –** checks whether the sim card is present
+    - **Voice State –** checks the voice state of the sim card
+    - **Data State –** checks the data state of the sim card
-- **Audio Test –** tests operation of the device microphone and speaker \* **Test Timeout –** specifies the time in seconds to wait for user input
+- **Audio Test –** tests operation of the device microphone and speaker
+    * **Test Timeout –** specifies the time in seconds to wait for user input
+- **SD Card Test -** tests for presence/absence of SD card and ability to read/write.
+The SD card must be mounted in order to be detected.
+    * **SD Card -** checks for presence/absence of SD card
+    * **Read -** checks if can read SD card
+    * **Write -** checks if can write to SD card
 <br>
 <p>When text values are modified, such as <b>Test Timeout</b> or <b>Ping Address</b>, these values take effect as long as the app is running.
 When the app is closed and relaunched, the values retrieved from the configuration file take into effect.</p>

 <p>Refer to <a href="../criteria">Test Criteria</a> section for more information.</p>

 ## <!-- -->

+---

 ## See Also